 Even if you don’t think you were injured in a car accident, you should keep delayed injuries in mind.
 Many injuries won’t appear until days, hours, or even weeks after the accident.
 It is very likely you will experience some delayed or residual physical injuries after a car accident, such as:

-Hiring an experienced car accident attorney is critical when you sue someone for damaging your car in an accident and file a property damage claim, especially when the claim is for significant delayed injuries or high value damage.
+Hiring an experienced Washington, DC car accident attorney is critical when you sue someone after being injured in a car accident in Washington, DC.
 The right lawyer can assist you in handling a situation where the other driver was uninsured and you have no option for a property damage claim through insurance or a situation where your insurance claim is denied.
 Call Regan Zambri Long PLLC today for a free case evaluation.